mlgtcode/DevTools-for-TIM-HH132V1/README.md

 DO NOT EXPOSE THE WEB SERVICE TO THE WWW!
 Use a firewall to block the used port from unauthorized access!
 Use this script at your own risk!

 ![Screenshot](ScreenshotWebUi.png)

+This script may work also for other TCL LINKHUB Router.